 This will be in Bhutan, 17-23 September, targeting especially Elves from South Asia.
 As usual, by invitation only, and restricted to folks who have done 2 Boot Camps and promise to help with BCSS workshops in the future.

 You will need to be in Thimphu on Sun 15th Sept or early Mon 16th to get official travel documents before travelling to Bhumthang on 17th.
 If you are not staying on to help with the Boot Camp, you'll travel back to Thimphu on 23rd.
 The Boot Camp will finish on 6 Oct with travel back to Thimphu on Mon 7th.

 Workshops planned for 2019

 In 2019 we have planned some workshops in parallel, with one being run by Ngumbang, and the other by Mike, as indicated in parentheses below.

 January 7-18 - Sunway University, Kuala Lumpur - completed.

-August 19-30 - Suranaree University of Technology, Thailand (Ngumbang) - confirmed but details to be worked out
+August 19-30 - Suranaree University of Technology, Thailand (Ngumbang) - full booked

 September - Bhutan, Elf Camp followed by a Boot Camp - confirmed but details to be worked out

-October - College of African Wildlife Management, Tanzania - tentative.
+October - College of African Wildlife Management, Tanzania - details being worked out.

 December - Kuching - suggested